-If you keep driving a further 200 kilometres (120 miles) east, the Hôtel-Motel Le Mirage dominates a splendid setting.
+If you keep driving a further 200 km (125 mi.) east, the Hôtel-Motel Le Mirage dominates a splendid setting.
 All 67 of its rooms offer spectacular views of legendary Percé Rock and nearby Bonaventure Island, which is home to an impressive colony of northern gannets.
 Le Mirage offers several packages so guests can take full advantage of the many activities available nearby.
 Access to an outdoor heated pool and a tennis court will keep you coming back to this comfortable and elegant establishment.

 Also in Percé, Le Panorama is the newest hotel-motel in the village.
 Located at the entrance to Percé, this small establishment built in 2009 offers 23 very comfortable and affordable rooms as well as four new cottages that were built last year.
 The hotel has a dining room as well as a picnic/barbecue area that is much appreciated during the summer months.
 It is also the only hotel in Percé to have a heated pool under the supervision of a trained lifeguard, which is particularly attractive for those travelling with children.
 Finally, if you want to explore the surrounding area, Le Panorama also offers several sea excursions.